jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-We now have a list of users and we apply the last one to `showNext`.
+Here we have a list of users, and we'll find the last of them and apply to `showNext`

-Unfortunately, the list is empty.
+But unfortunately, the list is empty.
 What happens now?

 :::